Magnitus-/hypriot-kit/README.md

 It has the following build options:

 * target: Target directory where the artifacts should be copied to.
-If a **configuration.json** file is present in that directory, it will be merged with the default configurations.
+If a **configs.json** file is present in that directory, it will be merged with the default configurations.
 * image: Build image to pull if not present.
 Defaults to 'magnitus/hypriot-kit:latest'.
-* volume: Cache volume name to store Hypriot artifacts in.
-Defaults to 'hypriot-artifacts'.
+* volume: Named volume to cache Hypriot artifacts in prior to copying them to **target**.
+If this is given the value of 'target', then no named cache volume will be used.
+Defaults to 'target'.
 * cmd:
   * build: build the artifacts
-  * clean: delete the Docker cache volume
+  * clean: delete the Docker volume if it is a named volume
   * upgrade: pull the latest build image from the registry

 For help, you can type: